Performance Marketing vs Growth Marketing: What’s the Difference?

 Accurate Performance Measurement: Another benefit to MNTN Performance TV is that it brings the accuracy of digital reporting to television.
 Rather than wondering whether your TV campaign is actually driving performance, you can know for sure.

-Our platform allows you to track a number of performance metrics, including ROAS, visits, performance by location, cost per site visit, and many more.
+Our platform allows you to track a number of performance marketing metrics, including ROAS, visits, performance by location, cost per site visit, and many more.
 We’re also the only CTV advertising solution with a TV Network Report, meaning you can track the publishers and channels that generate your best ad performance.
 And to make it even easier, Performance TV is fully integrated with Google Analytics, allowing you to measure and verify your CTV campaign performance alongside the rest of your performance channels.

 Another benefit of advertising on MNTN Performance TV is Cross-Device Verified Visits.
 With this offering, you can measure user visits to your site following a guaranteed in-view display of your ads.
 So if a user views your ad but then engages with another paid media source, verified-visits won’t take credit for the visit.
 That way, you can know for sure when someone sees your ad, what device they used, and if your campaign was the reason why.